AWS App Runner vs Elastic Beanstalk: Differences Compared

 How Do You Deploy an App with App Runner

-To deploy an app with App Runner, you’ll need to first define your application in a YAML file.
+To deploy an app with App Runner, you must first define your application in a YAML file.
 Then, you’ll need to create a new pipeline in App Runner, and select the YAML file as the source for your pipeline.
-Finally, you’ll be able to deploy your application with just a few clicks.
+Finally, you can deploy your application with just a few clicks.

 App Runner Deployment Steps